 - Reducing costs using the energy you’ve stored: solar battery storage

 An ever-growing number of businesses are taking a closer look at the potential of battery storage to lower their monthly energy bills, especially when combined with a commercial solar system.
-These refrigerator-sized batteries can offer a highly-effective way to reduce demand charges by discharging their stored energy when needed to offset spikes in demand—potentially leading to substantial savings.
+These refrigerator-sized batteries can offer a highly effective way to reduce demand charges by discharging their stored energy when needed to offset spikes in demand—potentially leading to substantial savings.

 - Taking advantage of policies and rebates near you: state and local incentives

 As previously mentioned, the Database of State Incentives for Renewables & Efficiency is a great site to find federal, state and local renewable energy initiatives—including solar—in your area.
-Search by city, state or ZIP code for the latest policy and incentive information—and check their Other Resources page for links to state and local clean energy organizations that could provide even more info and money-saving tips.
+Search by city, state or ZIP code for the latest policy and incentive information—and check their Other Resources page for links to state and local clean energy organizations that could provide even more information and money-saving tips.

-As you’ve seen, there are a number of innovative ways to help offset and reduce the cost of solar panels for business.
+As you’ve seen, there are a number of innovative ways to help offset and reduce the cost of solar power for business.
 All it really takes is a bit of time, a little research and a willingness to ask the right questions of your commercial solar provider and utility company.
 Doing so could mean significant savings for your business in both the short term (with the help of incentives like the commercial solar tax credit) and the long term (with solar energy savings and the help of battery storage to reduce periods of peak demand).